vtex-apps/io-documentation/docs/en/Recipes/templates/creating-a-new-custom-page.md

 Your new page now has a custom layout, thanks to the newly created template, and can be accessed thanks to its route creation.
 The next step is editing its content.

-In the account admin, access **Site Editor**, in CMS.
-You can browse to your custom page or simply write its URL in the `Page URL` field.
+You can define your page content performing changes directly to your Store Theme app or using the admin's Site Editor.
+When using this last one, you can browse to your custom page or simply write its URL in the `Page URL` field.
+For example:

 ![custom-pages-siteeditor](https://user-images.githubusercontent.com/52087100/64428904-36cdcf80-d08b-11e9-8de4-06bf0a89b14f.png)

 Once there, feel free to change its content by customizing the page's component.
-For more on possible customization, access our [Layout recipes](https://vtex.io/docs/recipes/layout).
+For more on possible customization, access our [Template recipes](https://vtex.io/docs/recipes/template).

-### Promoting to a master workspace
+### Making your theme content publicly available

-Finally, to make the new page available on your store, that is, available to end users, you must [promote your production workspace to master](https://vtex.io/docs/recipes/store/promoting-a-workspace-to-master).
+If you are happy with the changes to your store theme, make your new theme content public.
+Up until this point, the changes were performed in your development workspace.
+Access our documentation on [**making your theme content publicly available**](https://vtex.io/docs/recipes/store-management/making-your-theme-content-public/) and follow the steps detailed there.